collerek/ormar/docs/models.md

 If you want to initiate your `Model` and at the same time save in in the database use a QuerySet's method `create()`.

+For creating multiple objects at once a `bulk_create()` QuerySet's method is available.

 Each model has a `QuerySet` initialised as `objects` parameter

 ```Python hl_lines="23"